If your toilet is blocked or your gully trap or tank is overflowing, contact a registered drainlayer.

 If you rent a house with a home wastewater system, then you need to take care about the use of detergents and cleaners, and know what sorts of things you shouldn't put into the system like cooking fat, sanitary products and chemicals or paint.
 You also need to be careful not to overload the system by using a lot of water each day.
 Check with your landlord, make sure you know who is responsible for septic tank clean outs, any repairs needed and any regular servicing of an Advanced Treatment System.

-For more information about installing and maintaining a system, see Residential wastewater systems.
+Information about installing and maintaining a system, see Residential wastewater systems.

 Here's a list of things you should avoid using in your home.
 Don't put these down any drain or toilet, inside or outside or they will kill the bacterial life in your home wastewater system causing bad odours and the system to not work well.